 In addition to the flagging system, most hosts and social media platforms do offer a method of reporting content that may be harassing or illegal.
 Either through an online form or a specific complaint email address, the sheer volume of reported content means that even timely (live streaming suicides or violence) can go unaddressed for days, weeks, even months.
 After well publicized criticisms many platforms are attempting to prioritize crimes against children and live streaming suicides and violence.

 When called out to answer for a lack of protection offered to victims, major platforms have typically defaulted to a "we don't want to chill free expression" position and referred to their flagging system.
 In reality, many platforms are ill equipped to deal with the sheer number of complaints by people being harassed, bullied, and stalked online.
 Instead of hiring more live people to review and respond, many have turned to AI programs which often miss serious issues.
 In some cases, women who posted pictures of themselves in swimwear or breast feeding were removed, while revenge porn and extreme violence was protected.

-Is the problem of online hate and harassment really that significant of a problem?
+Is online hate and harassment really that significant of a problem?

 In a recent New York Times article, it was revealed that a former Facebook content moderator was suing the social media giant for PTSD due to the volume and extreme nature of the thousands of posts she was compelled to watch as a part of her job.
 In addition to the hateful posts, content moderators are compelled to watch child sexual abuse, beheadings, murders, suicide, beastiality and all manner of violent videos, photos, and graphics.
 Of course, repeated, exposure to this type of content can cause significant emotional and psychological damage.